Dr Aylwyn Walsh

 - Faculty of Arts Humanities and Cultures Research Ethics Committee

 My research draws on performance that inflects wider social and political contestation.
 Over the past 15 years, I have been focused on work related to prison, cultural criminology and theatre in and of prison, culminating in my monograph Prison Cultures: Performance, Resistance, Desire, published in 2019 with Intellect.
 Other recent publications have included work on women in prison for Crime, Media, Culture and Contemporary Theatre Review, on arts in healthcare for the Journal for Applied Arts and Health; on street art in Journal of Arts and Communities and about violence in Cultural Studies -Critical Methodologies.
 I co-edited Remapping Crisis: A Guide to Athens, published by Zero Books (2014).
 More recently, I have also engaged with South African performance, which I have developed in projects with collaborators and organisations related to decolonisation, land rights and activist performance.
-In Leeds, I run weekly arts and mental health workshops and the Converge project in particular; and in connection with ethos and methodologies of participatory arts and social change.
+In Leeds, I run weekly arts and mental health workshops driven by methodologies of participatory arts and social change.
 I am also interested in radical pedagogies, performance ethnography, co-production and artistic/learning processes.

 Practice based research: